Mirtia/Rhadamanthus/Setup.md

 ssh nootkit@debian -i ~/.ssh/id_nootkit -L 6081:localhost:6081
 # Finally visiting the browser, http://localhost:6081/vnc.html?host=localhost&port=6081.
 ```
+### Console

-- **xl console**: I will write more on the scripts necessary for running with tty.
+I will write more on the scripts necessary for running with tty.
 Both guest and host need some configuration.

-**Note**: Some hardware (like EliteBooks ugh...) have limited driver support with Debian, and after Xen installation, everything just goes downhill, making SSH the preferred access method.
-For example, in my case, the Elitebook touchpad stopped working.
+### Network

+Regarding the network configuration, I thought of using NAT, but registering a bridge was far easier and thoroughly documented.
+The official [Xen Wiki](https://wiki.xenproject.org/wiki/Xen_Networking) has a detailed article on how to create a bridge and attach it to your domU VMs.